ynagatomo/HeyChatGPT/README.md

 ### Features

 - Users can input questions by voice.
-- Users can get answers for the questions from ChatGTP, OpenAI's language AI.
+- Users can get answers for the questions from ChatGPT, OpenAI's language AI.
 - Users can listen answers by voice.
 - Users can see their interaction history.

+* Language: This project supports English (en-US) for voice-recognition and speech synthesis.
+You can switch to other language modifying the code.

+* OpenAI LLM: This project uses the text-davinci-003 GPT-3 model by default.
+You can switch to other models such as text-curie-001, text-babbage-001, or text-ada-001 (fastest one), modifying the code.

 ### Usage